boschresearch/torchphysics/docs/tutorial/tutorial_start.rst

 We start by explaining the basic structure of this library.
 Then we will go over each important part in its own tutorial.
-Finally we will bring everything together to solve a PDE using the PINN-approach..
+Finally we will bring everything together to solve a PDE using the PINN-approach.

 The structure of TorchPhysics can be illustrated via the following graph: